UK Biobank

 Imaging Sub-Study

 The UK Biobank Imaging Enhancement is a longitudinal sub-study aiming to acquire multimodal imaging data from 100,000 participants.
 Brain MRI modalities include structural T1, T2 FLAIR, diffusion, resting-state fMRI, and susceptibility-weighted imaging.
-Brain imaging data are organised in BIDS format and processed through a standardised pipeline, producing one of the largest population neuroimaging datasets available to researchers.
+Brain imaging data are organised in BIDS format and processed through a standardised pipeline.

 Connections